quicwg/multipath/draft-ietf-quic-multipath.md

 followed to limit the amplification risk.

-{{QUIC-TRANSPORT}} only allows the use of one path and as auch there can be only one path validation at a time.
+{{QUIC-TRANSPORT}} only allows the use of one path and as such only one path validation at a time.
 This extension, however, allows for multiple open paths that could in theory be migrated all at the same time.
 Further multiple paths could be initialized simultaneously.
 Each open path could be used to further amplify an attack.